 2. Stroll Along the Reuss River

-Cost: Free — Time: 30 minutes – 1 hour
+- Estimated time | 30 minutes to 1 hour

-There is nothing quite like Lucerne’s picturesque riverfront.
-Spend some time strolling through the shops, cafes, and restaurants that line the river.
 Be sure to see the Jesuit Church (Jesuitenkirche), a huge Baroque church unmistakable with its double green domes, located on the south bank of the Reuss River.

 3. Spreuer Bridge

-Cost: Free — Time: 30 minutes
+- Estimated time | 30 minutes

 4. Explore Old Town

-Cost: Free — Time: 1 hour
+- Estimated time | 1 hour

 Spend some time meandering through the distinctive streets of Lucerne’s Old Town, marveling at the buildings adorned with colorful, intricately painted medieval frescos.
-From Weinmarkt square, you can see the beautiful white Château Gütsch across the river, a luxury hotel that looks more like a castle.
+From Weinmarkt Square, you can see the beautiful white Château Gütsch across the river, a luxury hotel that looks more like a castle.
 The majority of Old Town is located on the north bank of the Ruess River.

 5. Town Hall Clock Tower

-Cost: Free — Time: 30 minutes
+- Estimated time | 30 minutes

 From the Ruess River you can’t miss the red roof of the Town Hall Clock Tower.
 To see it up close, walk just one block back from the river on the north bank to Town Hall square (Rathaus Stadt).